Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Human ships held a strong hand.
 The pilots were tougher, stronger, could handle G-forces that’d straight *break* a Gaoian.
 They had the edge in reaction speeds and the Firebird itself stacked up well against whatever it was that the Clan preferred to fly.
 When it came to straight-line acceleration the Firebird won by a wide margin, which meant they *ruled* the kinetic energy advantage.

 Still.
 Gaoian tech was a long way ahead of where humanity was at.
-Probably the only reason the fight hadn’t been an order of magnitude nastier for the 946th was that the war---and intel gathered from a captured Igraen source---was highlighting an important difference between different “grades” of biodrone.
-Most were being controlled via a civilian implant suite---translators, cybernetic memory, that kind of thing---which could certainly subsume their will and march their body around, but didn’t seem to retain full access to the host’s skills and abilities.
+Probably the only reason the fight hadn’t been an order of magnitude nastier for the 946th was that the war - and intel gathered from a captured Igraen source - was highlighting an important difference between different “grades” of biodrone.
+Most were being controlled via a civilian implant suite - translators, cybernetic memory, that kind of thing - which could certainly subsume their will and march their body around, but didn’t seem to retain full access to the host’s skills and abilities.

 Those “zombie” drones might be sitting in a pilot’s chair, they might have access to the knowledge of how to fly...but they weren’t seasoned, experienced pilots.
 They had no ability to interpret their orders or employ tactical cunning.
 In the absence of which, the tech advantage was much less important.